U.S. firm wins UK embryonic stem cell trial go-ahead

 This is the first clinical trial of human embryonic stem cells to be approved anywhere in Europe.

-ACT and fellow U.S. firm Geron Corp won the first licenses last year for similar trials in the United States in people with Stargardt's and people with spinal cord injuries.
+ACT and fellow U.S. firm Geron Corp won the first licences last year for similar trials in the United States in people with Stargardt's and people with spinal cord injuries.

 "This is another important milestone for ACT and for the field of regenerative medicine," Gary Rabin, chairman and chief executive of ACT, said in a statement.